wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 ![](@attachment/Clipboard_2020-04-08-07-19-02.png) 5:39

-So if you want to acess items within the array it is zero based, however if you are using `.length` to check how many items are in the array it is not zero based.
+So if you want to access items within the array it is zero based, however if you are using `.length` to check how many items are in the array it is not zero based.

 If you want to get the last item in the array, you could do `console.log(names[2]);` which would give us `snickers`, but what if you don't know how long the array is?